ruchany13/ruchanme/content/posts/nginxlb.md

     ports:
       - "7002:80"
 ```
-We created servieces for each servers.
+We created services for each server.
 We define ports in *nginx.conf* file.
 We use these ports.

 Lastly *docker-compose.yml*:
 ```yml